11 exciting NFT trends shaping the future of non-fungible tokens

 Profile picture (PFP) and avatar NFT projects are among the most successful in the history of NFTs.
 The stage for these projects was set in 2017 with the release of the now infamous CryptoPunks.

 10,000 CryptoPunk NFTs were algorithmically generated and given away for free in 2017 to any interested party with an ETH wallet.
-Fast-forward to 2021, and the cheapest of the 10,000 is worth over $400,000 and over $4 billion has traded hands over the NFT series.
+Fast-forward to 2023, and over $4 billion has traded hands over the NFT series.

 Today you can spot CryptoPunks on Jay-Z, Visa, Snoop Dogg, and Odell Beckham Jr.’s Twitter pages, and even on the red carpet at the Met Gala.

 A quick look at OpenSea’s most valuable NFT series shows that avatars and PFP NFTs absolutely dominate.
 But why?